m13253/JKSN/README.md

 One JSON stream can only produce one value.
 So once a complete value is parsed, the JKSN stream should be terminated.

+MIME type `application/x-jksn` and filename extension `.jksn` are preferred.

 ### Magic header

 This part contains four bytes `jk!`, it is used for safe Internet transmission and data type recognition.
 If the network bandwidth is limited, magic header can be omitted.